Subjected to employment discrimination, harassment or bullying in the workplace?

 If you believe you have been the victim of discrimination or adverse action in the course of your employment, contact us online via the form below.

 Note: Some jurisdictions have extremely short time periods for making claims in the case of termination of employment.
 If you have been terminated from your employment, you should seek advice as soon as possible.

 Bullying at work can take many forms, and have serious consequences.
 Our expert employment lawyers can provide you with advice and representation in cases of bullying and harassment which has occurred in the course of your employment.

 Workplace bullying or harassment may give rise to a right to financial compensation or other legal remedies, including orders designed to stop workplace bullying.

-If you believe you have been bullied or harassed in the course of your employment and would like advice or representation, contact us online via the form below or call us.
+If you believe you have been bullied or harassed in the course of your employment and would like advice or representation, contact us online via the form below.

 Note: If workplace bullying causes you to develop a workplace injury, you may also be entitled to make a workers compensation claim against your employer.
-Click on the following for more information.
+Find out more about workplace bullying.